 Studying American Studies at Kenyon

 Students of American studies examine the personal side of American life, considering the role of music, art, memory, family and popular culture throughout history.
 Courses explore African American history, the history of jazz, baseball and American culture, the history of the South, American modernist literature, and museums and memory, among many other topics.
-Students begin their inquiry with an examination of an artifact — a song, a work of art or a film — and use that artifact as a jumping-off point to explore widening circles of culture.
+Students begin their inquiry with an examination of an artifact — a song, a work of art or a film — and use that as a jumping-off point to explore widening circles of culture.

 The Senior Capstone